CustomHaven/ecommerce-rest-api-starter/README.md

 This repo includes an `example.env` file that contains important environment variables for reference.
 Make sure to create a `.env` file and include all variables found in the `example.env` file, replacing the example values with those specific to your environment/needs.

-To easily populate your database with the requisite tables, `npm run create-db`.
+To easily populate your database with the requisite tables, `npm run create-dbv2`.
 This will create tables in your database if they do not already exist.
-The configuration for this script can be found in the  `setupDatabase.js` file located in the root of this project.
+The configuration for this script can be found in the  `setupDatabaseV2.js` file located in the root of this project.
+Inorder to seed dummy values to the tables of the databse run `npm run seed-database`.
+The seeding values can be at `tables_v2_seed.js` located in the root of the project.

 Once the app is running locally, you can access the API at `http://localhost:<your-port>`